Associate Professor Michael R. Mucalo

 Spectroelectrochemistry is popularly referred to as a "marriage" between electrochemistry and spectroscopy.
 The technique arose because the techniques traditionally used in electrochemistry such as cyclic voltammetry only give rather indirect information on processes occurring at the electrode/electrolyte interface in working electrochemical cells.
 The use of a spectroscopic technique in conjunction with electrochemical techniques provide molecular information that can be associated with various observations gleaned from the voltammetric techniques.
 Using this approach a myriad of systems can be studied and my speciality is looking at some little studied metal/cyanide or metal/pseudohalide ion corrosion systems which are well suited to study by infrared spectroscopic techniques.
 Research done by previous PhD students that I have supervised has also involved the use of techniques such as X-ray Absorption Spectroscopy to do EXAFS./XANES which is made possible by access to the Australian Synchrotron in Mlebourne.

-General colloid chemistry and measurements of their particle size distribution and surface charge; biomedical materials; IR spectroscopy and IR microscopy, Design of Controlled Release Drug Delivery Matrices for Agricultural or Biomedical purposes, In situ Electrochemistry of Cyanide-containing systems at various metal electrodes Categories: Chemistry; Colloid Chemistry, Electrochemistry, Biomaterials/Biomedical Materials Chemistry, Controlled Release, Characterisation of solid pharmaceuticals, Industrial Chemistry, Creating added value products from waste materials
+General colloid chemistry and measurements of their particle size distribution and surface charge; biomedical materials; IR spectroscopy and IR microscopy, Design of Controlled Release Drug Delivery Matrices for Agricultural or Biomedical purposes, In situ Electrochemistry of Cyanide-containing systems at various metal electrodes.
+Repurposing of natural by-products Categories: Chemistry; Colloid Chemistry, Electrochemistry, Biomaterials/Biomedical Materials Chemistry, Controlled Release, Characterisation of solid pharmaceuticals, Industrial Chemistry, Creating added value products from waste materials

 Contact DetailsEmail: email@example.com